frontenddogma/rote-learning-html-css/manuscript/html.md

 ### Element Categories

-Understand the HTML content categories:
+Memorize the HTML content categories, to understand HTML’s way of categorizing elements:

 * Metadata content: sets up the presentation or behavior of the rest of a document’s content, sets up the relationship of a document with other documents, or conveys other information.
 * Flow content: makes for the `body` of a document.